How to Open a Bank Account in the UK: The Easy Way 2026

 The HSBC Expat division is based offshore, and offers accounts and services for high wealth individuals and people who live and work internationally.

-HSBC Expat current accounts are offered in GBP.
-USD and EUR, with savings accounts available in 19 currencies.
+HSBC Expat current accounts are offered in GBP, USD and EUR, with savings accounts available in 19 currencies.
 However, fairly high minimum balance requirements apply which can be a barrier.
-To qualify for an HSBC Expat account you’ll need to maintain a minimum balance of £50,000 for an HSBC Premier account or £15,000 for the HSBC Advance.
+To qualify for an HSBC Expat account you’ll need to maintain a minimum balance of £75,000.

 It’s usually fairly easy to open an HSBC UK account upon arrival if you already have a relationship with the HSBC Expat service.